onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 9. Submit verification
    - user should see `Verification complete` screen

 ### 4b.
-Cross-device with copied link (with Liveness)
+Cross-device with copied link (with Face video)

 (on private mode of: Google Chrome, Firefox browsers)

-Given user is on Passport page and link is opened with additional GET parameter `?liveness=true`
+Given user is on Passport page and link is opened with additional GET parameter `?faceVideo=true`

 1. Follow steps 1-6 of the test above (3a)
-2. Switch to the second tab and complete uploading the document and liveness video challenges
+2. Switch to the second tab and complete uploading the document and face video challenges
 3. Switch to the first tab again
    - user should see `Great, that’s everything we need` screen
    - list of items uploaded should be displayed as